signon-project/wp4-text2gloss/README.md

 python -m pip install .
 ```

-For developers: you can automatically install some goodies like black, isort, mypy with the `dev` extra.
+For developers: you can automatically install some goodies like black, isort, flake8 with the `dev` extra.

 ```shell
 python -m pip install .[dev]